The Canadian Scoliosis Screening Coalition

 - Divecha HM, Siddique I, Breakwell LM, Millner PA; British Scoliosis Society Members.
 Complications in spinal deformity surgery in the United Kingdom: 5-year results of the annual British Scoliosis Society National Audit of Morbidity and Mortality.
 Eur Spine J. 2014 Apr;23 Suppl 1(Suppl 1):S55-60. doi: 10.1007/s00586-014-3197-y.
 Epub 2014 Jan 24.
 PMID: 24458937; PMCID: PMC3946093.

-Risk of Radiation Exposure and Cancer rates in AIS patients:
+Risk of Radiation Exposure and Cancer from X-rays for Patients with AIS:

 A curated list.
-One of the major complaints raised against school screening has been the issue of radiation exposure to children.
+A long-standing controversial argument raised against scoliosis school screening has been the issue of the risk of radiation exposure to children due to diagnostic x-rays and can be a source of anxiety to concerned parents for their child with AIS.
 However, with newer EOS® stereoradiography systems, the radiation of the microdose protocol is 45 times less than that of conventional radiography.
 Many major childrens hospitals in Canada now have this 3D imaging device and it should be the standard.
+And the risk for cancer from accumulated x-rays may be lower than parents may fear according to several recent published studies shared below 4,5,6, 8, 9 .